RianneSchouten/mice_ampute/README.md

 ---

-This repository contains background information about multivariate amputation function `ampute` in package **mice**.
+This repository contains background information about multivariate amputation function `ampute` in R-package **mice**.
 Development of `ampute` takes place in the [**mice**](https://github.com/stefvanbuuren/mice) repository.
 This folder contains:

-1. [Vignette](https://rianneschouten.github.io/Amputation_with_Ampute/Vignette/ampute.html): Amputation with Ampute.
+1. [Vignette](https://rianneschouten.github.io/Amputation_with_Ampute/Vignette/ampute.html): *Generate missing values with ampute*.
 After a short introduction to the multivariate amputation procedure, the vignette explains the use of `ampute` in a step by step approach.
 2. [Manuscript](https://rianneschouten.github.io/Amputation_with_Ampute/Manuscript%20article/Manuscript.pdf) for an article presenting the reason, use and working of the multivariate amputation procedure.
 The manuscript is currently under review at the Journal of Statistical Computation and Simulation.

 ---